Jayant1408/3D_Object_Detection_With_LiDAR_Data/README.md

 As part of the midterm write-up requirements, we conducted a thorough inspection of vehicle visibility in the point cloud:

+### Range Image Findings:
+- The **intensity channel** helped isolate strong reflectors like metal surfaces.
+- Several frames demonstrated how these intensity cues improved the BEV map's clarity.

 ### Vehicle Visibility Examples:
 - Captured **10 distinct vehicles** across varying occlusion levels and angles.
 - Included both clear full-shape returns and partial detections (e.g., from oblique angles).